itsuwari/moba-ai/README.md

 The visual core recognizes and converts mobile MOBA games human-interface to OpenAI style API, which allows everyone build amazing bots.

 ## NOTICE
-This project IS NOT coming with ANY DATA PRESET.   </br>
+This project DOES NOT come with ANY DATA PRESET.   </br>
 Remeber that there is NO warranty.
 You break it, you fix it.

 ## Requirements
-1. A simulator to run game.
+1. A simulator to run a MOBA game.
 2. Python3, Pypy, LUA, PHP(Web).
-3. You must train the recognition model by your self, this framework DOES NOT come with ANY preset.
+3. You must train the recognition model yourself, this framework DOES NOT come with ANY preset.

 ## Limitation
 1. Extremely slow on any NVDIA platform.